gnprice/zulip-mobile/docs/howto/testing.md

 We have a small, nascent suite of unit tests for our Android-native (Kotlin and Java) code.

-`tools/test native` runs this suite, as well as building all the Android code.
+`tools/test android` runs this suite, as well as building all the Android code.

 Tests are written in Kotlin, using [JUnit 4] and the [Truth] library.